Welcome to Bethesda

 We offer a range of services including living options (staffed residential homes, shared living and intentional communities where people of all abilities live), community inclusion, supported independent living, summer camps, employment services and family support services.
 There’s a lot to consider and what is right for one person or family may not be right for another.

 We walk alongside you on your journey.
 Life isn’t static and so when it changes, we’re there working with you to find solutions.
 That’s what being committed to communities of true belonging means.

-Each of our services is designed to meet the needs and preferences of each person in 8 areas of their life (link to Qualify of Life measures).
+Each of our services is designed to meet the needs and preferences of each person in 8 areas of their life (8 Qualify of Life measures).
 This person-centred approach is committed to the values of community and inclusion.

 We offer services for people with diverse abilities who are eligible for funding through Community Living British Columbia (CLBC), the Ministry for Children and Family Development (MCFD) and/or the Ministry of Health.
 We also offer options for people who pay privately for services as well as donation-based services.